groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/mpx-to-dotx.md

         - icon: "far fa-file-MPX"
           title: " About MPX File Format"
           content: |
-            MPX, Microsoft Exchange File Format, is an ASCII file format for transferring of project information between Microsoft Project (MSP) and other applications that support the MPX file format such as Primavera Project Planner, Sciforma and Timerline Precision Estimating.
+            MPX, Microsoft Exchange File Format, is an ASCII file format for transferring project information between Microsoft Project (MSP) and other applications that support the MPX file format such as Primavera Project Planner, Sciforma, and Timberline Precision Estimating.
 The MPX file format allows you to transfer project information that cannot appear in a table, such as detailed resource assignment information, calendar information, or information in the Project Info dialog box.

           link: "https://docs.fileformat.com/project-management/mpx/"

     format:
         # format loop
-        - icon: "far fa-file-DOTX"
+        - icon: "far fa-file-word"
           title: " About DOTX File Format"
           content: |
-            Files with DOTX extension are template files created by Microsoft Word to have pre-formatted settings for generation of further DOCX files.
-A template file is created in order to have specific user settings that should be applied to subsequent flies created from these.
+            Files with DOTX extension are template files created by Microsoft Word to have pre-formatted settings for a generation of further DOCX files.
+A template file is created in order to have specific user settings that should be applied to subsequent files created from this template.
 These settings include page margins, borders, headers, footers, and other page settings.
 Such templates are used in official documents such as company letterheads and standardized forms.
-The DOTX file format was introduced with the release of Microsoft Office 2007 to replace the binary DOT file format, but is supported by higher versions as well.
-Microsoft Word by default opens every new document based on normal.dot file.
-If modified, all the new files created will result in same settings as from the template file.
-In Microsoft Word 2007, the DOT file format has been replaced with Office OpenXML based DOTX file format.

           link: "https://docs.fileformat.com/word-processing/dotx/"